kabirmoghe/frogger-RL/README.md

 Upon augmenting the initial training process with things like advantages (baseline smoothing) and decaying entropy, found that the improvement in guiding the agent to find winning strategy that was (a) more successful and (b) achieved earlier on lay in a mix of these two optimizations, but mostly in the addition of entropy.

-As explained prior, observed that the return and success achieved their maxima (at least with this policy and training approach) **far earlier when incorporating decaying entropy**.
+As explained prior, observed that the return and success (acheived goal or not) achieved their maxima (at least with this policy and training approach) **far earlier when incorporating decaying entropy**.
 This can likely be attributed to the fact that in doing so, the agent is pushed to adjust its weights early on to explore a broader variety of actions in its space, allowing it to discover successful patterns like moving `UP`, `LEFT`, etc. in whatever pattern to avoid cars in order to be able to achieve the reward at the goal line.

-The following shows this with greater clarity:
+The following shows this with greater clarity.

 >*Return & success respectively across 30000 episodes **prior** to adding entropy*